libmapper/UnityMapper/README.md

 UnityMapper is a wrapper for [libmapper](https://github.com/libmapper/libmapper) that allows you to easily integrate your Unity projects with other libmapper devices.

+## Quick Start

+1. Download the zip file containing the binaries from the [latest release](https://github.com/libmapper/UnityMapper/releases/latest).
+2. Extract the contents of the zip file into your Unity project's `Assets` directory.
+3. Add the `Libmapper Device` component to the highest level GameObject you want to be visible to libmapper.
+4. Add `Libmapper Component List` components to descendant GameObjects that have interesting components.
+5. Drag and drop interesting components onto the list on the `Libmapper Component List` component to automatically expose their configurable properties as signals.

 ## Compiling
 This project uses the `dotnet`/`.csproj` build system.
 You can compile the project using the `dotnet` command: